Hardgainer Knowledge Base

 Common misconceptions

-• “Supplement boosters solve the issue.”
-Foundations come first: protein, creatine, sleep and structured training.
+• "A good testo-booster fixes my problem."
+Foundations first: protein, creatine, sleep and structured training.
+What you find on the supplement shelf replaces neither surplus nor sleep.
 See Myth #10.

 "Five to six hours of sleep are enough for muscle growth"